Hartley Spectral Pooling for Deep Learning: Introduction

-Recently Rippel et.al.\cite{rippel2015spectral} proposed the \emph{Fourier spectral pooling}.
-It downsamples the feature maps in frequency domain using low-pass filtering.
-Specifically, it selects pooling region in Fourier frequency domain by extracting low frequency subset(\textit{i.e. truncation}).
-This approach can alleviates those issues that exist in spatial pooling strategies as mentioned above, and it shows good information preserving ability.
+In 2015, Rippel et.al.\cite{rippel2015spectral} proposed the \emph{spectral pooling}, which downsamples the feature maps in frequency domain using low-pass filtering.
+It selects pooling region in Fourier based frequency domain by extracting low frequency subset.
+This approach can alleviates the issues of spatial pooling strategies as mentioned above, and it shows good information preserving ability.
 However, it introduces the processing of imaginary, which should be carefully treated in real CNNs.
-Besides, the frequency truncation may destroy the \textit{conjugate symmetry} of the Fourier frequency representation of the real input.
-Rippel et. al. suggest \textit{RemoveRedundancy} and \textit{RecoverMap} algrithms to make sure the downsampled spatial approximation be real(see supplementray of \cite{rippel2015spectral}).
-But they are demonstrated to be time consuming.
-Following the work in \cite{rippel2015spectral}, \cite{smith2018discrete} proposes the discrete cosine transform(DCT) pooling layer.
-Although the DCT pooling layer uses real numbers for frequency representation, it doubles the number of operations compared with FFT pooling layer.
+Moreover, the truncation in frequency domain may destroy the \textit{conjugate symmetry} of the Fourier frequency representation of the real input.
+For remediation some extra operations should be added to make sure the downsampled spatial approximation be real.
+This would be tedious and sometimes computation/time consuming.
+Following the work of \cite{rippel2015spectral}, spectral pooling approach using discrete cosine transform (DCT)\cite{smith2018cosine} and wavelet transform \cite{travis2018wavelet} are also proposed.

 Inspired by the work of \cite{rippel2015spectral}, we present the Hartley transform-based spectral pooling in this paper.
-Hartley transform only use real numbers for real input and it has fast discrete algorithm with operations almost the same as Fourier transform.
-So the presented Hartley spectral pooling layer avoids the use of complex arithmetic and it could be plugged in modern CNNs effortlessly.
-Moreover, it reduces the calculated amount by dropping out two auxilary steps of the algorithms in \cite{rippel2015spectral}.
-Meanwhile, we provide a useful observation that preserving more information could contribute to the convergence of training modern CNNs.
+Our presented approach avoids the use of complex arithmetic and it could be plugged in modern CNNs effortlessly.
+Moreover, we provide a useful observation that preserving more information could contribute to the convergence of training modern CNNs.